9 essential marketing metrics you need to track in 2020

 Trends, tactics, and technology alter to make marketers more effective.
-Become increasingly granular and targeted is the standard, so that budgets are more efficient.
+Becoming increasingly granular and targeted is standard so that budgets are more efficient.

 And generating traffic and leads remains #1.
 For understandable reasons—it will always be the central goal of any of your campaigns.

 So, let’s have a look at what you should be keeping an eye on over the next 11 months.

 The 9 essential metrics to track

 What are the most important marketing metrics you can track?
 There are nine we’d class as important to monitor.
 And these are:

 Ultimately, it’s all about traffic, reach, and conversions.
 And to achieve all three, you need a wealth of engaging content campaigns.